priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Data-Processing/Orchestration/Apache-Airflow/AIRFLOW_EXPANDED_INTERVIEW_QUESTIONS.md

 **199. How do you handle temporal orchestration paradoxes?**
 **200. What is the ultimate future of workflow orchestration?**

+**201. How do you implement Airflow with Apache Iceberg for data lakehouse architecture?**
+**Answer:** Integrate Airflow with Iceberg for ACID transactions and time travel capabilities.

+**202. How do you handle Airflow deployment in edge computing environments?**
+**Answer:** Deploy lightweight Airflow instances for edge data processing and synchronization.

 ---

 ## 🎯 **Summary**